maudem/cli/docs/EdgeApps.md

 </body>
 ```

 In the example code snippet above, replace `api_url` with `bypass_cors_url` to interface with the API as usual through the CORS proxy.
+Please note that the CORS proxy should only be used on your Screenly device.

 ---